 University Housing Policy

 While all students are encouraged to live on campus, the University Housing Policy requires all freshmen and sophomores to live in the residence halls and participate in the meal plan.
 Students who commute from the home of a parent or legal guardian within a 50-mile radius of campus may be exempt from the University Housing Policy.
-Students must complete the necessary Exemption Application/Clarification Form and receive written notification of approval from the Department of Residence Services in order to be officially exempt from the University Housing Policy.
+Students must complete the necessary Exemption Application/Clarification Form and receive written notification of approval from the Department of Housing Services in order to be officially exempt from the University Housing Policy.
 On-campus housing and the meal (board) plan is optional for students who have lived on campus for at least two academic years, have completed 60 semester credit hours or are 20 years of age by the first day of classes of the academic year.

 Release of Residence Hall Contract

 The Residence Hall Contract for Room and Dining Plan may be canceled only under the terms set forth in the contract.
 Please read your contract carefully prior to signing and submitting it.
 Cancellation may occur only until the opening day of the residence halls in August.
 Once the semester starts, the contract becomes binding for the full academic year.